src-d/blog/content/post/kmcuda4.md

 may end up with the wrong device.
 This is not cool at all and I think the weakest part of the whole CUDA runtime API.
-Setting the device number for every API function would be much better, and it would cure all the thread safety issues which are currently ugly solved by the thread local context.
+Setting the device number for every API function would be much better, and it would cure all the thread safety issues which are currently solved in an ugly manner by the thread local context.

 You shouldn't mix kernel calls with peer to peer memory exchanges,